manticoresoftware/manticoresearch/docs/searching/expressions,_functions,_and_operators.rst

 -  GEOPOLY2D()

-   GEOPOLY2D(x1,y1,x2,y2,x3,y3…) produces a polygon to be used with the :ref:`CONTAINS() <expr-func-contains>` function.
-This function takes into account the Earth's curvature by tessellating the polygon into smaller ones, and should be used for larger areas; see the :ref:`POLY2D() <expr-func-poly2d>` function.
-The function expects coordinates to be in degrees, if radians are used it will give same result as POLY2D().
+   GEOPOLY2D(lat1,lon1,lat2,lon2,lat3,lon3…) produces a polygon to be used with the :ref:`CONTAINS() <expr-func-contains>` function.
+This function takes into account the Earth's curvature by tessellating the polygon into smaller ones, and should be used for larger areas.
+For small areas :ref:`POLY2D() <expr-func-poly2d>` function can be used instead.
+The function expects coordinates to be pairs of latitude/longitude coordinates in degrees, if radians are used it will give same result as POLY2D().

 .. _expr-func-idiv: